paschalis777/paschalis777/README.md

 ### 👨‍💼: About me
 I Am FullStack Junior / MId  level Web Developer.
-- I Have 3 Year Of Experience as Software Engineer.
+- I Have 3 Year Of Experience In Backend Development.
 - My favorites Languages is Python & Java (FastAPI)
 - I Love To Work In PyCharm and VScode.
 - I love To Make Websites in Wordpress.